Not all cryptocurrencies can succeed, Robert Shiller says

 Cryptocurrency prices have skyrocketed thanks to growing interest in the fledgling market.
 But not everyone is hot on digital currencies: Warren Buffett has more than once compared them to “rat poison.”

-Shiller, known for predicting the housing crisis and the dot-com bubble, warned in an article published Monday that bitcoin and other cryptocurrencies are following a familiar path paved by other failed monetary innovations.
+Shiller, known for predicting the housing crisis and the dot-com bubble, warned in an article published Monday that bitcoin and other cryptocurrencies are following a familiar path taken by other failed monetary innovations.

 “Isn’t it kind of amazing how much enthusiasm there is for bitcoin, or the other cryptocurrencies?” he asked in the interview with Regan.
 “But I’ve been reading history, and I realized this isn’t the first time some kind of new money was proposed and got zealous followers.”